TIP-Global-Health/eheza-documentation/content/community_docs/eheza-governance.md

 This document contains different committee members' roles and responsibilities.
 It will also describe criteria of selecting members of committees or groups:

-The following is the committees affialaieted with E-Heza:
+The following is the committees affiliated with E-Heza:
 - E-Heza executive committee
 - TIP Global Health Steering committee
 - Ministry of Health Digital Health TWG